Covid-19 Frequently Asked Questions

 What has been your approach towards centre operations during the pandemic?

-Our second focus has been to support our children and families who suddenly found themselves in the new norm of sheltering in place.
-We immediately launched the ‘Learning at Home” initiative, in which activities targeting different developmental areas for all age groups were sent to families on a weekly basis.
-In addition, we adopted the YouTube platform to share virtual classes based on our current weekly curriculum for the toddler, preschool and pre-kindergarten age groups.
+It is also important to us to support our children and families who now find themselves in a state of sheltering.
+We moved quickly to launch the ‘Learning at Home” initiative, in which activities targeting different developmental areas for each age group are being sent to families on a weekly basis.
+In addition, we initiated a YouTube platform to share virtual classes based on our current weekly curriculum for the toddler, preschool and pre-kindergarten age groups.

 How have you adapted to the new measures for re-opening of the centres and what safety measures are in place?

-We have also adjusted our routines to minimize large group transitions.
+We have also adjusted our routines to minimize group transitions.
 Traditional large group activities, such as circle-times, will be implemented in smaller group rotations.
 As well, our team of educators will move throughout the classroom to further engage your children in opportune learning moments.

 Our educators will also be provided with additional lounge space to ensure physical distancing can occur when they engage in break times.